vmware-tanzu/community-edition/docs/site/content/docs/latest/contribute/contributing.md

 - `make test`: invokes unit tests
 - `make e2e-test`: invokes an E2E testing suite
 - `make lint`: invokes linting protocols for the individual module.
 For example, in a Go project, it should call Golangci-lint.
 - `make get-deps`: gets the necessary dependencies for running, testing, and building.
-Typically is `go mod download` in Go modules
+Typically is `go mod tidy` in Go modules
 - `make build`: builds the individual piece of software

 Some of these targets may be irrelevant to you and your project.